gbolo/go-checks/README.md

 # go-checks
-system checks written in go
+This repo contains a collection of checks written in go which can be statically compiled and do not require any additional binaries in order to run.
+These checks will get all needed information directly from `/proc`